All Episodes

 So she shows up at the parking lot.

-She's so eager to get, she's so focused.
+She's so eager to get there.

 She can't wait to get it.